EdgeApp/airbitz-core/readme.md

 * pkgconfig
 * wget

-To install these on the Mac, please use [Homebrew](http://brew.sh/).
+To install these on the Mac, please use [Homebrew](http://brew.sh/):

+    brew install autoconf automake cmake git libtool pkgconfig wget

 The 'wget' and 'cmake' that come from MacPorts are known to be broken.
 If you are building for iOS or Mac native, you also need a working installation of the XCode command-line tools.